WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/m.md

 Use as a verb to describe transferring files, folders, or UI elements from one location to another.

-For more information, see [UI elements](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/#move-drag).
+For more information, see [Interaction verbs](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/#move-drag).

 See also [drag](d.md).